 Trail Construction & Restoration

-CFI has run volunteer trail construction, maintenance and restoration projects since 1994.
-While no experience is necessary to volunteer on a field project, the following information should provide an idea whether this would be a suitable experience for you.
+CFI has run volunteer trail construction, maintenance, and restoration projects since 1994.
+While no experience is necessary to volunteer on a field project, the following information should provide an idea of whether this would be a suitable experience for you.

 Who can volunteer?